 Day 4Tirana – Ohrid (170 km) (B)

 After breakfast at the hotel, we drive to neighboring Macedonia, heading to the city of UNESCO – Ohrid.
 After the accommodation, we start a tour through the old city of Ohrid, one of the oldest towns in Europe, full of history with traces of four thousand years of civilization.
 We will visit famous medieval churches – the Holly Mother of God Perivleptos and the church St. Clement of Ohrid at Plaosnik, the fortress of Tsar Samuel with a beautiful panorama, the ancient Macedonian-Roman theatre, sailing with small boats on the way back to the center.
-Explanation of the history, the biggest open air museum of the Byzantheum.
-Next we will visit the medieval church of St. Sophia and further on we will stop at a pearl shop store, where the workers will give us a short explanation on the famous Ohrid pearl making process.
+Explanation of the history, the biggest open-air museum of the Byzantium.
+Next, we will visit the medieval church of St. Sophia and further on we will stop at a pearl shop store, where the workers will give us a short explanation of the famous Ohrid pearl making process.
 Free time to explore more of this UNESCO site.
 Free evening.

 Day 5Ohrid - Bay of bones - St. Naum – Ohrid (30 km) (B, L, D)

 Breakfast at the hotel.
 Today we will explore the lake and the coastal area of the Lake Ohrid and a part of the National Park Galichitsa.
 We will start a boat trip to the unique reconstruction of a prehistoric settlement on water from the Bronze Age, called Museum on water or Bay of bones.
 Presentation by the professional curator.
 We continue sailing to the extraordinary monument of nature - the lake springs and the monastery of St. Naum from the 9th century.
 Lunch in the restaurant near the lake springs.
 Free time.
 Sailing back to the town.
 Organized dinner in a national restaurant with a folk ensemble and traditional Macedonian songs and dances.
 Overnight in a hotel.